AdrKacz/super-duper-guacamole/recommender-system/README.md

 ```

 ### Define environment variable
-For instance, to not write Lambda ARNs in the code, you can define it as an envrionment variable:
+For instance, to not write Lambda ARNs in the code, you can define it as an environment variable:
 1. Define it with the AWS Console Interface: Lambda --> Configuration --> Environment variables
 2. Get it in the code with:
 ```